OWASP/owasp-mastg/Document/0x08-Testing-Tools.md

 - [logcat-color](https://github.com/marshall/logcat-color) - A colorful and highly configurable alternative to the adb logcat command from the Android SDK.
 - [Inspeckage](https://github.com/ac-pm/Inspeckage) - Inspeckage is a tool developed to offer dynamic analysis of Android applications.
 By applying hooks to functions of the Android API, Inspeckage will help you understand what an Android application is doing at runtime.
 - [Frida](http://www.frida.re) - The toolkit works using a client-server model and lets you inject in to running processes not just on Android, but also on iOS, Windows and Mac.
-- [Diff-GUI](https://github.com/antojoseph/diff-gui) - A Web framework to start instrumenting with the avaliable modules, hooking on native, inject JavaScript using Frida.
+- [Diff-GUI](https://github.com/antojoseph/diff-gui) - A Web framework to start instrumenting with the available modules, hooking on native, inject JavaScript using Frida.
 - [AndBug](https://github.com/swdunlop/AndBug) - AndBug is a debugger targeting the Android platform's Dalvik virtual machine intended for reverse engineers and developers.
 - [Cydia Substrate: Introspy-Android](https://github.com/iSECPartners/Introspy-Android) - Blackbox tool to help understand what an Android application is doing at runtime and assist in the identification of potential security issues.
 - [Drozer](https://www.mwrinfosecurity.com/products/drozer/) - Drozer allows you to search for security vulnerabilities in apps and devices by assuming the role of an app and interacting with the Dalvik VM, other apps' IPC endpoints and the underlying OS.